Naren07-commits/Mark-11/README.md

-# Mark-11
+# Is your Birth-Day Lucky?

- Build an app to see if your buirthday is lucky
+Build an app to see if your birthday is lucky